mcpython4-coding/Documentation/mcpython/server/worldgen/WorldGenerationHandler.md

             Adds chunk schedule to the system
-            Will set the loaded-flag of the chunk during the process Will schedule the internal _add_chunk function
+            Will set the loaded-flag of the chunk during the process Will schedule the internal inner_add_chunk function
             :param chunk: the chunk
             :param dimension: optional: if chunk is tuple, if another dim than active should be used
             :param force_generate: if generation should take place also when auto-gen is disabled
-            :param immediate: if _add_chunk should be called immediate or not [can help in cases where TaskHandler stops running tasks when in-generation progress]
+            :param immediate: if inner_add_chunk should be called immediate or not [can help in cases where TaskHandler stops running tasks when in-generation progress]